 After one particularly trying session, Ger told me the next day that he feels he has been neglected for the past few years.
 That he had done everything he could to support me in my grief, but I hadn't given anything back to him.
 I replayed the words from my individual therapist and my support group over and over in my mind: take care of yourself.
 Yourself.
 Through tears, I told him "You're right.
 And I'm sorry.
 I had nothing else to give during that time.
 I can't change that, but I promise you I can fix it going forward."

 Ger has had a problem with alcohol over the past few months.
 With increasing frequency, he would drink more than he should in the evenings.
 I was very concerned and suggested that he seek some type of treatment, such as a support group or individual therapist.
-He insisted that it was something he could control on his own because, as he pointed out, he has abstained from alcohol completely for lengthy periods of time in the past, included my entire pregnancy with Autumn.
+He insisted that it was something he could control on his own because, as he pointed out, he has abstained from alcohol completely for lengthy periods of time in the past, including my entire pregnancy with Autumn.

 He promised to go 30 days without alcohol.
 He made it 25 days.
 I brought up treatment again.
 He wanted to go another 30 days.
 He made it, and then some.